tedchengf/Emergent-Compound-Learning/README.md

 ## Structural Overview

-- `/src/` contains the codes and the documentations
+- `src/` contains the codes and the documentations
+  - Check [here](src/Documentation.md) for the documentation